A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Parameter estimation

-The remaining dynamic parameters correspond to the equivalent inertia and viscous friction of the system.
-Using the previously determined Coulomb friction term $P_{5x}(x_t,\dot{x}_t)$, a least squares regression is applied to equation \eqref{eq: ux motion}.
-This estimation yields the inertia parameter and the direction-dependent viscous friction coefficients, $P_{7x}^{\scriptscriptstyle(-)}$ and $P_{7x}^{\scriptscriptstyle(+)}$.
-An identical procedure is applied to estimate the parameters for the Y-axis.
+The remaining dynamic parameters correspond to the viscous friction of the system.
+Using the previously determined dry friction functions, a least squares regression is applied to \eqref{eq: ux motion}.
+This estimation yields the direction-dependent viscous friction coefficients $\bar{D}_{x}^{\supermasmenos}$.